kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-4.md

   let tries=1
   while ! kubectl --context kind-florin get ns commonstuff &> /dev/null; do
     if (( tries >= 30)); then
-      echo "The commonstuff namespace failed to appear in florin!" >&2 exit 10
+      echo 'The commonstuff namespace failed to appear in florin!' >&2 exit 10
     fi
     let tries=tries+1